geothachankary/airport-explorer-book/basic/create-app/create-app.md

 With ASP.NET MVC you would create a _Controller_ with _Actions_, and then create _Views_ which can be returned but those actions.
 These files would live across multiple folders.

-With Razor Pages, however, your _HTML markup_ for a page and a _C# "code-behind" file_ for that page that live together in a directory next to each other.
+With Razor Pages, however, your _HTML markup_ for a page and a _C# "code-behind" file_ for that page live together in a directory next to each other.
 Many developers believe that this makes things a bit more organized and easier to find your way around a project.

 Because of this simpler programming model and because our application will consist of a single page, I will be using Razor pages.
-There are also a few tricks I want to highlight in terms of Razor pages, such as defining multiple _handlers_ for a page.
+There are also a few tricks I want to highlight in terms of Razor pages, such as defining multiple _handlers_ and _custom routing_ for a page.

 > For more information on Razor Pages I suggest reading [Introduction to Razor Pages in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/razor-pages/) and work through the [Getting started with Razor Pages in ASP.NET Core tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start).

 ## Create a New Razor Pages Project

-To create the new project you can go to** File > New > Project**.
+To create the new project you can go to the **File** menu and select **New > Project**.
 Under the **Visual C# > .NET Core** node, select **ASP.NET Core Web Application**.
 Give the application a name of **AirportExplorer** and select the location where you want to save the application.

 ![](new-project.png)

 On the next screen, ensure that you have selected **.NET Core** and **ASP.NET Core 2.0** in the two dropdowns at the top.
-The select **Web Application**, ensure that you have specified **No Authentication** and do not enabled Docker Support.
+The select **Web Application**, ensure that you have specified **No Authentication** and do not enable Docker Support.
 Click **OK**.

 ![](new-aspnet-application.png)